Characters from the tv series Dark Matter (2015).

 - Evil Counterpart: Her Alternate Universe counterpart in "Stuff to Steal, People to Kill" is an enemy of the crew (who are also evil in that universe).
 However, in terms of character, Two will only admit that her version of Delaney is mildly more tolerable.

 - Pragmatic Villainy: Though she's not above stealing and other underhanded tactics, she draws the line at all-out Corporate Warfare and would rather avoid it if possible.
-She also chooses to remain neutral in the vote which will add a member to the council and trigger the war, so neither side will attack Mikkei.
+She also chooses to remain neutral in the vote that will add a member to the council and trigger the war, so neither side will attack Mikkei.
 Once they've bled each other dry, Mikkei can swoop in and come out on top.

 The crew's handler, whose job it is to find them employment.